Samarkand Entry Requirements

 Documents to Have Ready

-Must be valid for at least 3 months beyond your intended stay.
-Should have at least one blank page for entry stamp.
+Must be valid for at least three months beyond entry date.

 Tips for Smooth Entry